DessimozLab/FastOMA/README.md

 # cd gethog3/testdata
 nextflow ../gethog3_script.nf  --input_folder in_folder   --output_folder out_folder
 ```
+Note that to have a comprehensive test, we set the default value of needed cpus as 8.

 After few minutes, the run for test data finishes.
 ```